CivicActions/guidebook/company-policies/timekeeping-policies.md

 ## 3—Timekeeping Guiding Principles & Team Member Procedures
 ### 3.1 Guiding Principles
 It is the policy of CivicActions to ensure accurate timekeeping and subsequent invoicing of all labor costs to its customers, either directly or indirectly.
 The procedures provided in this Policy, are to provide a formal process for recording labor associated with Direct and Indirect cost objectives.
-It is the responsibility of CivicActions’ Leadership and all Team Members, to abide by and promote the following principles.
-Which serve as guiding principles throughout this Policy:
+It is the responsibility of CivicActions’ Leadership and all Team Members, to abide by and promote the following principles which serve as guiding principles throughout this Policy:
 - Promote an environment of accurate and compliant timekeeping practices
-- Establish, appropriate, relevant, and compliant timekeeping policies and procedures, which are maintained
+- Establish appropriate, relevant, and compliant timekeeping policies and procedures which are maintained
 - Maintain accurate and timely timesheets, for all CivicActions’ Team Members, to support accurate and compliant invoicing to all CivicActions’ customers
 - All CivicActions’ Team Members are trained upon hire with annual refresher trainings regarding accurate timekeeping practices and policies
 - All CivicActions’ Team Members are responsible for submitting accurate, compliant, and reasonable timesheets